-- Loss or modification of 1.45 ha of Cumberland Plain Woodland for APZs for the proposed buildings and pathways; - Loss of modification of 0.28 ha of Moist Shale Woodland for pathways; - Removal of approximately thirty-five (35) hollow-bearing trees containing up to 113 small hollows (0-10cm), 21 medium hollows (10-30cm) and 1 large (30+) hollow; - Potential loss of trees suitable for nesting and perching by birds of prey, particularly the threatened Little Eagle which is known in the locality.
-Dead trees in-particular are used as perches for raptors and such trees will be likely targeted for removal for safety or visual reasons; - Increased human presence affecting the condition or trampling of vegetation or habitat; - Impacts upon Cumberland Plain Land Snail and its habitat through proposed pathways; - Increased lighting and potential foraging behavioural changes for microbats.
+- Loss or modification of 1.73 ha of Cumberland Plain Woodland for APZs for the proposed buildings and pathways; - Removal of approximately thirty-five (35) hollow-bearing trees containing up to 113 small hollows (0-10cm), 21 medium hollows (10-30cm) and 1 large (30+) hollow; - One hundred and nineteen (117) assessed trees in total are expected to be removed;

+- Potential loss of trees suitable for nesting and perching by birds of prey, particularly the threatened Little Eagle which is known in the locality.
+Dead trees in-particular are used as perches for raptors and such trees will be likely targeted for removal for safety or visual reasons; - Increased human presence affecting the condition or trampling of vegetation or habitat: - Impacts upon Cumberland Plain Land Snail and its habitat through proposed pathways; and - Increased lighting and potential foraging behavioural changes for microbats.